magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 >=, = (equals), != (not equals):

 -   filesize: The number of bytes, if known in advance
--   filesize_approx: An estimate for the number of bytes
 -   width: Width of the video, if known
 -   height: Height of the video, if known
 -   tbr: Average bitrate of audio and video in KBit/s